CAA381/hands-on/exercises/A2/README.md

 Welcome!
 This is the SAP Cloud SDK pipeline in action.
 On top you see the graph visualization of the pipeline gaining shape as the execution progresses.
 Each bubble in the pipeline graph belongs to a pipeline stage and all stages that are shown on a vertical line are executed in parallel.
 If you want to understand what's happening in a specific stage, just click on the bubble and inspect the logs shown below the pipeline graph.

-> Note: In our experience, the Jenkins Blue Ocean pipeline view has the tendency to get stuck, e.g., after the end of a stage.
+> Note: In our experience, the Jenkins Blue Ocean pipeline view has the tendency to get stuck, often after the end of a stage.
 Refreshing the browser (press `F5`) helps in such cases to show the latest state of pipeline execution.

 ![](../../images/a/pipeline-initial.png)